 On this page we’ll give you the lowdown on what to look out for when viewing and test-driving a used campervan or motorhome.

 The knowledge we’re sharing here is based on our personal experience of searching for a motorhome.
-Our budget meant that we’d be looking for an RV costing less than £10,000.
-That meant buying something more than 15 or 20 years old.
+Our budget back in 2017 meant that we were restricted to RVs costing less than £10,000.
+That meant buying something at least 15 to 20 years old – or older.

 Is it worth buying an old motorhome?